Regent Pacific Group is committed to a high standard of corporate governance, for which the Directors are accountable to the Company.

 Audit Committee

-The committee's purpose is to assist the Board in: (i) providing an independent review of the effectiveness of the Company's financial reporting process; (ii) evaluating and determining the nature and extent of the risks the Board is willing to take in achieving the Company's strategic objectives and ensuring that the Company establishes and maintains appropriate and effective risk management and internal control systems; and (iii) overseeing the audit process and performing other duties and responsibilities as assigned by the Board.
+The Audit Committee's purpose is to assist the Board in: (i) providing an independent review of the effectiveness of the Company's financial reporting process; (ii) evaluating and determining the nature and extent of the risks the Board is willing to take in achieving the Company's strategic objectives and ensuring that the Company establishes and maintains appropriate and effective risk management and internal control systems; and (iii) overseeing the audit process and performing other duties and responsibilities as assigned by the Board.

 Terms of Reference of the Audit Committee can be viewed here.